amritsingh99/ajitagupta/README.md

 ### Becoming a Software Professional

+Life is like a river.
+It's moving and you can be at the mercy of the river if you don't take deliberate, conscious action to steer yourself in a direction you have predetermined.
+If we don't consciously direct our own minds and states our environment may produce undesirable haphazard states.
+The results can be disastrous.
+Thus, it's critical we stand guard at the door of our mind and daily represent things to ourselves.
+We must daily weed our garden.

 - [Top 12 Software Engineering Books](https://github.com/ajitagupta/softwareengineerbooks)
 - Medium channels with tons of software articles: [Better Programming](https://betterprogramming.pub/), [Level Up Coding](https://levelup.gitconnected.com/), [Dev Genius](https://blog.devgenius.io/)